libertyequalitydata/prifina-dev-docs/quickstart/README.md

 Prifina provides a user-held data platform that allows you to build React applications that the user can install via our App Market and run them in their personal data clouds (AWS).
 These apps use <a href="https://reactjs.org/docs/components-and-props.html">props</a> or <a href="https://reactjs.org/docs/context.html">context providers</a> as the interface to connect with users personal data.

 To get your application published in our App Market, you will need to supply the Prifina team an archive build deployment package with the relevant <a href="https://web.dev/add-manifest/">manifest</a> file, to be reviewed by the Prifina App market team.

+Your archive *must contain* a Prifina appID field in the manifest.js file.
+Wait to register as a developer to get an appID or contact one of our team on Slack to get ahead of the line.

+The Prifina app starter repo is [available here](https://github.com/prifina/prifina-app-starter).

 ## What Application to Build?